Scroll down to find the artisan.

 Robin Dement

-Hello!
-My name is Robin Dement and my passion is knitting!
-Years ago when I was in grade school we took a trip to a local museum.
-The only thing I remember about the museum is a gorgeous bedspread knitted with five bicycle spokes because the lady who made it couldn't afford to buy knitting needles.
-I decided someday I would learn to knit.
-For quite a few years after that I grew up, got married, had a family and forgot about knitting.
-About seventeen years ago I remembered that dream.
-So I went to the library and got some books on knitting.
-My sister and I sat down and slowly figured out how to knit.
-I've been going strong ever since!
+Robin's passion is knitting!
+Years ago when she was in grade school, her class took a trip to a local museum.
+The only thing she remembers about the museum is a gorgeous bedspread knitted with five bicycle spokes because the lady who made it couldn't afford to buy knitting needles.
+Robin decided someday she would learn to knit.
+For quite a few years after that she grew up, got married, had a family and forgot about knitting.
+About seventeen years ago, Robin remembered that dream.
+So she went to the library and got some books on knitting.
+Robin & her sister sat down and slowly figured out how to knit.
+She's been going strong ever since!

-I love to collect knitting patterns and try new things.
-I've had the privilege of knitting for Warm-up-America and my grandkids.
-I've also gotten to teach knitting to others.
+Robin loves to collect knitting patterns and try new things.
+She's had the privilege of knitting for Warm-up-America and her grandkids.
+She's also gotten to teach knitting to others.

 ____________________________________________________________________